 The Tagging Process--Explained.

-Let me give you an example of the processes I undertake in tagging the shows in my collection and perhaps you can get some ideas for tagging your own collection--or send me your favorite tagging secrets and I'll post them here:
+Let me give you an example of the processes we undertake in tagging the shows in our collection and perhaps you can get some ideas for tagging your own collection--or send us your favorite tagging secrets and we'll post them here:

 LISTEN to the file.
-Yeah, I know, this may seem obvious, but you wouldn't believe the number of collectors who too often bypass this seemingly essential step.
+Yeah, we know, this may seem obvious, but you wouldn't believe the number of collectors who too often bypass this seemingly essential step.

 LOG as much information about the recording as you HEAR, including sponsors, performers, technical personnel, a particular 'provenance' to date the episode in time (e.g., the mention of that day's date, or day of the week, or special event or occasion associated with the news that day).
 Even something as innocuous as an advertisement.
 Example: You're listening to an episode dated 1949, but you hear a commercial for "the brand new 1951 Ford".
 What's wrong with this picture?
 The file was dated wrong by whomever tagged it previously.